 The Chilean Criminal Code sanctions bribery of domestic and foreign officials.
 As stated in 1.6 Recent Case Law and Latest Developments, the enactment of Law No 21,121 in 2019 introduced the offence of commercial bribery.
 Companies are also subject to criminal liability regarding these offences.

 Bribery of foreign officials constitutes an exception to the principle of territoriality generally applicable in Chile.
 In that sense, Chilean courts may have jurisdiction regarding the bribery of a foreign official committed abroad, either by a Chilean national or a foreigner with residence in Chile.
 The offence consists of the offering or promising of an economic or any other benefit to a foreign public official in return for the foreign public official’s performance or omission of an act that would provide an unfair advantage in an international transaction (or business deal) to the offeror of the bribe.
-Similar to the case of domestic officials, this conduct is sanctionable with imprisonment ranging from three to ten years, restrictions on holding public office and a fine from 200% to 400% of the amount of the bribe.
+Similar to the case of domestic officials, this conduct is sanctionable with imprisonment for a period ranging from three to ten years, restrictions on holding public office and a fine from 200% to 400% of the amount of the bribe.
 If the benefit offered is not of a financial nature, the fines will range from 100 to 1,000 monthly tax units (UTM).

 Chilean legislation does not include a specific obligation to prevent bribery and influence peddling, nor does it oblige companies to maintain compliance programmes.
 Nonetheless, Law No 20,393 acknowledges the importance of compliance programmes, as it assumes that management and supervisory duties of the legal entity have been met if, prior to the commission of the offence, the legal entity has implemented a crime prevention model.
 A well-functioning compliance programme may be an exculpatory factor for the legal entity.